ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 You can therefore upload a product without any additional information.
 You do it, for example, when a random recommendation model is used or you want to want to apply ad-hoc boosting and filtering of recommendations.
-As a result, the recommendation engine randomly recommends the imported items/products.
+As a result, the Personalization server randomly recommends the imported items/products.
 This can prove useful for a news agency, where new items are published very often.

 #### Free-form data